egelke/aarch64/01. HelloWorld/README.md

 }
 ```

-As you can see, it consists of entry-function, initialized global data and function calling.
+As you can see, it consists of an entry-function, initialized global data and function calling.
 How to do all this in aarch64 on Windows is described below.

 ## Data

 Since ARM is a RISC architecture, there is a pretty explicit boundary between registers and memory.
-In RISC, instructions (with a few dedicated exceptions) can only work with the data in the registries.
+In RISC, instructions (with a few dedicated exceptions) can only work with data from registries.

 ### Registers

-ARM has 32 registers that are 64 bits long, of these 32, 30 are "[general-purpose](https://developer.arm.com/documentation/102374/0101/Registers-in-AArch64---general-purpose-registers)" that can be addressed as full 64bit registers by using "x" or as 32bit register by using "w".
-There are also 2 [special](https://developer.arm.com/documentation/102374/0101/Registers-in-AArch64---other-registers) register, with the x30/lr register somewhere in between general purpose and special.
-As if that isn't confusing enough, this is only true when you look at from a hardware perspective.
-From a software perspective the general-purpose register are subdivided according to their usage as explained [here](https://docs.microsoft.com/en-us/cpp/build/arm64-windows-abi-conventions?view=msvc-170#integer-registers).
+ARM has 32 registers that are 64 bits long.
+30 of these are "[general-purpose](https://developer.arm.com/documentation/102374/0101/Registers-in-AArch64---general-purpose-registers)" that can be addressed as full 64bit registers by using `x` or as 32bit register by using `w`.
+There are also 2 [special](https://developer.arm.com/documentation/102374/0101/Registers-in-AArch64---other-registers) registers and the `x30/lr` register that falls somewhere between "general purpose" and "special".
+As if that isn't confusing enough, this is only true when you look at it from a _hardware perspective_.
+From a _software perspective_ the general-purpose registers are subdivided according to their usage as explained [here](https://docs.microsoft.com/en-us/cpp/build/arm64-windows-abi-conventions?view=msvc-170#integer-registers).

 In summary, this is what you need to remember:

 * _X0-X7, X29/FP, X30/LR, SP_ have special meaning for [Functions](#functions), the tutorials will only use them in that context
-* _X9-X15_ are you temporally (scratch) registers, they might be altered upon returning from a function call
+* _X9-X15_ are temporary (scratch) registers, they might be altered upon returning from a function call
 * _X19-X28_ are callee-saved registers, their values will be restored upon returning from a function call
-* _XZR_ is an abstract register that is always 0 and acts as a "null" device
+* _XZR_ is an abstract register that is always `0` and acts as a `null` device
-* _X8, X16-X18_ are used by the OS itself, so better not to use those (x8 only reserver for Unix, but better stay on the safe side)
+* _X8, X16-X18_ are used by the OS itself, so it's better not to use those (`x8` is only reserved for Unix, but better stay on the safe side)
-* _PC_ is the program counter, while very crucial, we don't need to worry about it much.
+* _PC_ is the program counter, while crucial, we don't need to worry about it too much.

-I like this handy cheat sheet provide by EHN & DIJ Oakley:
+I like this handy cheat sheet, provide by EHN & DIJ Oakley:

  [![ARM64 Register Architecture](https://eclecticlightdotcom.files.wordpress.com/2021/06/armregisterarch.jpg?w=600)](https://eclecticlightdotcom.files.wordpress.com/2021/06/armregisterarch.pdf)